Indonesia

 Stakeholder Participation

-Consultations with civil society organizations were carried out to inform the substance of the recommended NAP on Business and Human Rights.
+Consultations with civil society organisations were carried out to inform the substance of the unofficial ‘NAP’ on Business and Human Rights.
 UNICEF facilitated a consultation with children’s rights groups.
 Discussions were also held with legal academics.
 In addition, focus group discussions were held with several ministries/agencies that have authority in connection with business and human rights.

 In 2019, the Coordinating Ministry for Economic Affairs organised a focus group discussion to begin the NAP development process.